booktree/booktree/README.md

     and create tutorials themselves to help their peers and to get **recognition and thus better jobs**, all **while doing their obligations**.

-    Questions can be answered on issues only once, where they can be found by future learners.
+    Questions can be answered on issues **only once**, where they can be found by future learners.
 Closing issues motivates users to improve the text to prevent future users from even having the doubt.

 -   **researchers** can collaborate, publish and get metrics on their papers more efficiently, freeing them from publishers who give them nothing in return but a brand.

+For detailed use case stories see: [use-cases.md](use-cases.md).

 ## Intended Features